jrandj/java-11/README.md

 1. Encapsulation, Inheritance and Polymorphism are the three pillars of Object-Orientated Programming.

 1. **Encapsulation** is about restricting direct access to an objects data fields.
-This is achieved through the use of **access modifiers**.
+This is achieved using of **access modifiers**.
 Access modifiers and their impact on accessibility are shown below:

     | Modifier    | Class | Package | Subclass | World |
     |-------------|-------|---------|----------|-------|